Process Mapping Consulting Services: Document Workflows

 1. Document

-Discovery starts with structured workshops and one-on-one interviews to document how work is performed.
-We translate this into clean, business-friendly process maps with no unnecessary complexity, just clear visibility into tasks, handoffs, systems, and decision points.
+Process mapping starts with understanding the business logic, how information flows, and the organization's goals.
+Discovery starts with structured workshops and one-on-one interviews as well as doing actual tasks.
+We translate this into process maps with visibility into tasks, handoffs, systems, and decision points.

 2. Improve